Ballistic missile submarine: Post-Cold War

 In 2009, India launched the first of its indigenously built s.
-The submarines are armed with K15 and K-4ballistic missiles.
+The submarines are armed with K15 and K-4 ballistic missiles.
 Follow on variants with longer range ballistic missiles called K-5 and K6 are in works.

 North Korea test-fired ballistic missiles from submarines in 2021 and 2022.

 Purpose

 Ballistic missile submarines differ in purpose from attack submarines and cruise missile submarines.
 Attack submarines specialize in combat with other vessels (including enemy submarines and merchant shipping), and cruise missile submarines are designed to attack large warships and tactical targets on land.
 However, the primary mission of the ballistic missile boat is nuclear deterrence.
 They serve as the third leg of the nuclear triad in countries that also operate nuclear-armed land based missiles and aircraft.
 Accordingly, the mission profile of a ballistic missile submarine concentrates on remaining undetected, rather than aggressively pursuing other vessels.

 Ballistic missile submarines are designed for stealth to avoid detection at all costs, and that makes nuclear power, allowing almost the entire patrol to be conducted submerged, very important.
 They also use many sound-reducing design features, such as anechoic tiles on their hull surfaces, carefully designed propulsion systems, and machinery mounted on vibration-damping mounts.
 The invisibility and mobility of nuclear ballistic missile submarines offer a reliable means of deterrence against an attack (by maintaining the threat of a second strike), as well as a potential surprise first strike capability.